sfkleach/regex4seq/docs/index.rst

    # iterates that pattern over the sequence.
    pattern = IfItem(lambda s: 'a' in s).repeat()

+   # By default '.matches' returns True if the pattern matches the entire
+   # sequence of elements.
+So this will return False because 'dog' does not
+   # contain 'a'.
    pattern.matches(['cat', 'dog', 'bat'])
    # False

+   # This will return True because the pattern matches the whole sequence.
    pattern.matches(['cat', 'bat', 'ant'])
    # True